redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 ## Sign In

 Let's get right to it.
-In the `web/src/pages/SigninPage/SigninPage.js` we generated in the last section, let's add a basic form with `email` and `password` fields, some error reporting setup, and a hollow `onSubmit` function:
+In the SigninPage we generated in the last section, let's add a basic form with `email` and `password` fields, some error reporting setup, and a hollow `onSubmit` function:

 ```javascript
 // web/src/pages/SigninPage/SigninPage.js